San Francisco’s ‘Odd Fellows Cemetery’

 A History of a City’s betrayal of the ‘Odd Fellows’ dead and their families……..

-Greenlawn Memorial Park’s ultimate abandonment and desecration of the ‘Odd Fellows Section’.
+Greenlawn Memorial Park ownership’s ultimate betrayal, abandonment and desecration of the ‘Odd Fellows Section’.

-In the early 1930’s the City of San Francisco relocated more than 26,000 graves from San Francisco’s ‘Odd Fellows Cemetery’ to Colma’s Greenlawn Cemetery.
-The remains were reburied in a marked, mass grave, and the grave site designated the ‘Odd Fellows Section’.
+In 1932 the City of San Francisco ordered the relocation of more than 26,000 grave site remains from San Francisco’s ‘Odd Fellows Cemetery’ to Colma’s Greenlawn Cemetery.
+The remains were reburied individually in marked boxes, side by side, each with a grave marker identifying the remains.
+The grave site designated as the ‘Odd Fellows Section’.

 Today the ‘Odd Fellows Section’ is no longer recognizable or approachable as a grave site.
 In 2003, Greenlawn Memorial Park permitted, and still permits, a ‘fresh cut flower’ nursery business to operate directly upon the ‘Section’.
 Over the years, farming practices have damaged, scattered, and destroyed the 26,000 grave markers that once identified where remains were placed.
 Only a neglected, damaged monument, dedicated to the ‘Odd Fellows Section’ remains on site to mark the area as a dedicated burial ground; a cemetery.